 The RSES MASP defines the entire County as being within the Dublin Metropolitan Area and as such, the rural areas of South Dublin County are under strong urban influence for housing.
-The Development Plan will manage the growth of areas that are under strong urban influence, in accordance with the Sustainable Rural Housing Guidelines (2005, or as may be updated) to avoid over-development, while sustaining vibrant rural communities in line with NPO 15 and NPO 19.
-The Development Plan reflects this by having a carefully defined Rural Settlement Strategy set out under Chapter 6: Housing.
+The Development Plan will manage the growth of areas that are under strong urban influence, in accordance with the Sustainable Rural Housing Guidelines (2005) to avoid over-development, while sustaining vibrant rural communities in line with NPO 15 and NPO 19.
+The Development Plan reflects this by having a carefully defined Rural Settlement Strategy set out under Chapter 6 Housing.